IVI-M/R-Ottawa/README.md

 - Following the post at Stats Canada  Data Science [newsletter](https://www.statcan.gc.ca/eng/data-science/network/newsletter), we received multiple requests for another R101 training, like the one we did this Summer.
 Let's do it then!
 Tentative starting date -  Friday 9 January 2021.
 <!-- We will show you how to use Data Science and Artificial Intelligence (in R and from scratch) to automatically extract -->
 We will show you how to use Data Science (in R) to gain insights from the [Public Service Employee Survey (PSES)](https://www.canada.ca/en/treasury-board-secretariat/services/innovation/public-service-employee-survey.html) results - similar to how this is done [here](https://itrack.shinyapps.io/PSES/).
-See [ R101](101.md) for more details.
+To enroll and more details - see [ R101](101.md).

 2020-06-05:
 - We finished the first season, where we learnt how to write an interactive dashboard that visualizes the COVID datain US. - You can see the final result [here](https://itrack.shinyapps.io/covid/us.Rmd)!
 All codes are posted.
 Resources are updated.
 Have great summer!